keif/cards-against-humanity/README.md

 ## Tilt Dev Workflow

-1. Install Tilt (`brew install tilt` or follow https://tilt.dev).
+1. Install Tilt (`brew install tilt` or follow https://tilt.dev) and start Docker Desktop (the Redis helper runs as a container).
 2. Run `tilt up` from the repo root to launch the Vite client, Socket.IO backend, and an auto-started Redis container.
+If you already have Redis running elsewhere, disable the `redis` resource in the Tilt UI.
 3. Use `tilt trigger lint` or `tilt trigger tests` for one-off checks, and run `tilt down` when you're done to stop all resources.

 ## Building for Production